Ryokan with Private Onsen in Kyoto

 In which district to book a ryokan in Kyoto?

-If you are looking to book a ryokan in Kyoto, Gion is definitely the neighborhood to choose.
+If you are looking to book a ryokan in Kyoto, Gion is the neighborhood to choose.
 It has several advantages:

-Higashiyama, located in the eastern part of the city, is also a good choice for a ryokan due to its historical atmosphere and close proximity to many temples and shrines.
+Higashiyama, located in the eastern part of the city, is also a good choice for a ryokan due to its historical atmosphere and proximity to many temples and shrines.
 However, the area can be quite quiet in the evenings, so you may need to head back to Gion for dinner.

 What is the price for a ryokan in Kyoto?

 One often gets the impression that ryokans are synonymous with luxury and therefore high prices.
-This is mainly the image that is being marketed, because like the rest of Japan, ryokans have various prices.
+This is mainly the image that is being marketed because, like the rest of Japan, ryokans have various prices.
 I tested different price ranges to verify for myself what to expect.

 Prices for one night start around €50, and for that, you will have a room with minimal furniture: a futon and a small coffee table.
 The bathroom and toilets are communal.
 You will easily understand that for this price, you should not expect great service quality.